WILDLIFE CLINIC VOLUNTEEr

 NOW ACCEPTING APPLICATIONS!

 Each year the Center for Wildlife's busy medical clinic admits more than 2,000 patients across 190 local species.
 The Medical Clinic Volunteer is a vital role that provides essential wildlife patient support including meal prep and delivery, enclosure and facility cleaning, dishes, laundry, seasonal infant patient feeding, and much more.
 This is a very physical role for those who enjoy the satisfaction of rolling up their sleeves and getting a little dirty, and learning more about natural history and the wildlife that lives in our region.

-One four-hour shift per week seasonally, ending October 1st, with the option to return the following season or continue volunteering year-round
+One, four-hour shift per week for a minimum of 5-6 months, with the option to return the following season or continue volunteering year-round

 Highly dependable and punctual